 Currently, Emirates partners with four charities, including CARE International, to whom you can donate your miles.
 This might be an attractive option for you if you have miles expiring and do not have another use for them.

-Skywards redemptions on partner airlines are hard work!
+Skywards redemptions on partner airlines can be hard work!

 - Only return flights are available for redemption on most partners, including Japan Airlines, however, one-way redemptions are allowed on Qantas

 How to earn Skywards miles in Australia

 The Emirates Citi World MasterCard is the only direct-earn card in the market for Emirates Skywards, earning at least 1 Skywards mile for every $ spent and more for spend overseas and on Emirates flights.
 It is a card that is most appropriate for those who spend heavily on bookings directly with Emirates.

 American Express cards that are classified in the Ascent Premium range, such as the Platinum Charge and Business Platinum Charge card, can transfer points at a rate of 1 Membership Rewards point to 1 Skywards mile.

 If you’re a holder of the Citi Prestige Visa card, you can transfer your points at the paltry rate of 1 Citi Rewards point to 0.4 Skywards miles.

 Finally, you can transfer SPG Starpoints to Skywards at a ratio of 1:1, with a 5,000 bonus for transfers of 20,000 or more.

 As you can probably tell, Skywards doesn’t offer many good-value redemption options or an easy way to redeem on partner airlines.

 However, if you do find yourself with a substantial Skywards balance, you’ll be best off focussing your redemptions on Emirates, Qantas and Japan Airlines Business Class flights within Australia, New Zealand and Asia.